 Alignment Points and Procedures

 Sizes and Weights: The sizes and weights for each piece of Yaesu equipment is listed above.
-None of the Yaesu transceivers or accessories exceed the size and weight limits imposed by any of the major common carriers, such as UPS.
+None of the Yaesu transceivers or accessories exceed the size and weight limits imposed by any of the major common carriers such as: UPS/FedEX/USPS.
 Shipping should be a very straightforward process, and with a little planning, your package should arrive in the same condition as it was shipped.

 Estimating Final Weight: Accept the fact that shipping will add 20%-25% to the actual weight of any unit.
 Yes, a 30 pound FT-101E transceiver with manual and power cords will actually weigh 38 pounds ready to ship.
 A two pound YD-844 microphone will weigh 3-4 pounds if packed properly.
 The heaviest in the series, the FL-2100 amplifier (41 lb.) will tip the scales at 52 pounds at the counter!
 Don't underestimate the weight of shipping!